 Today, these pastry restaurants have even launched their online stores, catering worldwide products of theirs that can sustain shipping.

-And this was Citrus & Sweet; a little bit and a little not much of Tripoli, the City of my Forefathers…
+And this was Citrus & Sweet; a little bit and a little not much of Tripoli, the capital of the North, the City of my Forefathers…

 Dedicated to my father Claude Beik and his remarkable love to his Northern homeland.
 May his soul rest in peace.